By Ben Olson

 Editor’s Note: Each week, we’ll feature interviews with people who identify with the American Redoubt movement that have reached out to the Reader.
 If you would like to participate in this series, please email [email protected]

-Athol resident Beth Baumann moved to North Idaho in the spring of 2016 in search of a place free from the “hustle and bustle” of her native Riverside, Calif.
+North Idaho resident Beth Baumann moved to the area in the spring of 2016 in search of a place free from the “hustle and bustle” of her native Riverside, Calif.

 “My now-husband – my boyfriend at the time – we knew we wanted to get out of California,” said Baumann.
 “I knew that wasn’t a place I wanted to raise a family.”